Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Ultraproduct Constructions

-The Deligne categories can be understood as a ``stable limit'' of the usual representation categories ${\mathrm{Rep}}_{\ov{\QQ}}(\GL_m)$ as $m \to \infty$ in a sense made rigorous through model theory.
-We refer the reader to \cite{Schoutens2010Ultraproducts} for background on ultraproducts.
 Fix a non-principal ultrafilter $\scr{F}$ on the natural numbers $\NN$.
 Consider the ultraproduct category

-Thanks to \L os's Theorem, the category $\cC'$ inherits the natural structure of an abelian symmetric monoidal category over the ultrapower field $\prod_{\scr{F}} \ov{\QQ}$.
+where we use the convention that, when $j < 0$, the symmetric tensor category ${\mathrm{Rep}}_{\ov{\QQ}}(\GL_j)$ is the category of super-representations of the supergroup $\GL(0|-j)$ such that the negative identity matrix acts by parity.
+By \L os's Theorem, the category $\cC'$ has the natural structure of an abelian symmetric monoidal category over the field $\prod_{\scr{F}} \ov{\QQ}$.
 By a classical result of Steinitz, we can fix an isomorphism